Nothing New for a Year – Spring Update

 Also at the talk, Sara Safari gave me a copy of her book.
 I opened it up and it was already signed to me.
 I had to very kindly explain that I’m not accepting anything new for the year and give it back.
-But I did come up with a better alternative.
-Instead, I did a book giveaway on my Facebook page to help her spread her message and she sent the book to the person who won the giveaway.
+But then I came up with a better alternative.
+I offered a book giveaway on my Facebook page to help her spread her message and she sent the book to the person who won the giveaway.

 When I arrived back in the United States in late May, I was just a few days away from the halfway point and I had successfully still managed to buy or receive nothing new.
-And I had managed to buy or acquire very few things that were used either.
+And I had also managed to refrain from buying or acquiring most anything used too.
 But then on May 29th, I lost that button, officially breaking my streak.
 Some people might think I strive for perfection, but the reality is that I don’t.
 I do set strong tests of my ability and I do come up with exercises to immerse myself in issues.
 But those are temporary.
 So, sure, I am not getting anything new for this year.
 But it’s not for life.
 It’s for a tiny fraction of my life.
 My general goal in life is to just do a very good job.
-And I don’t mean just kidding myself by saying “I’m doing my best”, but be able to believe that when I say it.
+And I don’t mean just kidding myself by saying “I’m doing my best,” but being able to believe that when I say it.
 My message isn’t that we should never buy anything new.
 This is a bit of an extreme endeavor and it’s to get us to self-reflect on our own actions and question them.